-John studies how views about decision-makers affect perceptions of new technologies with potential health or environmental impacts.
+Dr. Besley studies how views about decision-makers and decision processes affect perceptions of science and technology (S&T) with potential health or environmental impacts.
 This focus includes consideration of both mediated exposure through newspapers, television programs and web content, as well as face-to-face public engagement exercises (e.g., public meetings).
 His work emphasizes the need to look at both citizens’ perceptions of decision-makers and decision-makers’ perceptions of the public.

-As an instructor, John focuses on community relations and civic engagement, crisis and risk communication, science communication, and media relations.
+As an instructor, Dr. Besley focuses on civic engagement, risk and crisis communication, science communication, and media relations.

 Dr. Besley earned his Ph.D. in Communication from Cornell University in 2006 and both masters (Public Administration, 2000), and bachelor’s (Journalism, 1998) degrees from Carleton University in Ottawa, Canada.
 Prior to his Ph.D., Dr. Besley served as a policy analyst with Environment Canada’s Policy and Communication’s division for international environmental issues.
 He was a visiting fellow at the University of Koblenz-Landau in summer 2014.